fletchjp/MERG-Arduino-Software/CBUS_CODES.md

 I have now done some tests of this against CANTOTEM.

+1b beta 11 Make processSerialInput a task (suggested by Sven Rosvall).

 ### Another Idea (yet to be named)

 I am also developing a version where the display is connected using an I2C backpack for all the connections except the A0 and reset.